awsdocs/amazon-redshift-developer-guide/doc_source/t_Loading_tables_with_the_COPY_command.md

 If the following keywords are in the COPY query, automatic splitting of uncompressed data is not supported: ESCAPE, REMOVEQUOTES, and FIXEDWIDTH\.
 But the CSV keyword is supported\.

-To help keep your data secure in transit within the AWS cloud, Amazon Redshift uses hardware accelerated SSL to communicate with Amazon S3 or Amazon DynamoDB for COPY, UNLOAD, backup, and restore operations\.
+To help keep your data secure in transit within the AWS Cloud, Amazon Redshift uses hardware accelerated SSL to communicate with Amazon S3 or Amazon DynamoDB for COPY, UNLOAD, backup, and restore operations\.

 When you load your table directly from an Amazon DynamoDB table, you have the option to control the amount of Amazon DynamoDB provisioned throughput you consume\.